 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 200 grams (1 cup) raw cacao butter or raw, extra virgin coconut oil (or a combination of 100gram of each), melted
+- 200 g cacao butter (1 cup) or raw, extra virgin coconut oil (or a combination of 100gram of each), melted

-- 2-4 tablespoons sweetener (honey, maple syrup or rice malt syrup) you can adjust the sweetness to your taste
+- 2-4 tbsp rice malt syrup, honey or maple syrup -you can adjust the sweetness to your taste

-Simply melt the cacao butter or coconut oil over a very low heat, either in a small pot or Thermomix (temp 50, speed 1) until just melted.
+- Simply melt the cacao butter or coconut oil over a very low heat (I find placing in a bowl over hot water is best), or Thermomix (temp 50, speed 1) until just melted.
+If making with just coconut oil, it only needs to be softened, not melted to make it.

-Add the cacao powder and rice syrup, mix until well combined*.
+- Add the cacao powder and sweetener, mix until well combined.
 Pour into chocolate moulds or mini cupcake baking cups.
+You can also spread out over a baking sheet to make a bark.

-Because both coconut oil and cacao butter melt when exposed to even a little heat, these always need to be kept cold.
+- Because both coconut oil and cacao butter melt when exposed to even a little heat, these chocolates always need to be kept cold (especially important if you use coconut oil for the fat).
 So, unfortunately, they are no good for picnics or lunch boxes (unless packed against an ice pack).